GRCDEV/ArduSim/help/development.md

 The recommended package structure for the protocol follows:

 * **protocolName.gui**.
 This package should contain graphical elements.
-    * *ProtocolNameconfigDialog.fxml*.
-The FXMl page of the GUI.
-Do not set the controller in the FXML-page, use internationalization for every parameter (they is in a String-format), give all fields that will become a parameter a meaningful FX-id (this variable name should be the same in the FXMl, controller, simProperties and .properties files).
     * *ProtocolNameConfigDialogApp.java*.
 This class reads the resource bundle, sets the controller, loads and opens the FXML-page.
     * *ProtocolNameconfigDialogController*.
 This class handels all the buttons in the GUI, input validation, etc. It also creates a Properties object with all the parameters used in the protocol.
     * *ProtocolnameSimProperties*.
 This class stores the parameters into local (static) variables (uses the Properties object when using GUI and the .properties file when using CLI), before that it makes additional checks (for instance if a integer is stricly positive).

+   The FXMl page of the GUI is best included in the resources packages.
+Do not set the controller in the FXML-page, use internationalization for every parameter (they is in a String-format), give all fields that will become a parameter a meaningful FX-id (this variable name should be the same in the FXMl, controller, simProperties and .properties files).
 * **protocolName.logic**.
 It should contain classes related to the protocolo logic, for example:
     * *ProtocolNameHelper.java*.
 The protocol implementation already detailed.
     * *ProtocolNameText.java*.
 Texts used in GUI or messages for the protocol.